simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 Note that the ProxyPod is a "special" pod because it runs no containers, but instead is a native executable.
 However since it adheres to the Pod API it is still treated and managed as a Pod.
 The reason the ProxyPod runs natively on the Host is that it binds so many (cluster) ports that it is more efficient to skip the extra layer of running in a container.

+Update: this is not 100% true anymore because since podman v1.8.1-rc1 (2020-02-21) pods can bind directly to the host interface.
+It will get supported by `podc` soon.

 The ProxyPod should be attached to every Host in the Cluster, in our case it is only `laptop`.

 ```sh